Bangladesh Satellite Company Limited

-Bangladesh Satellite Company Limited (BSCL) is a Bangladesh Government owned company formed with the aim to operate the country's first satellite, the Bangabandhu Satellite-1.
-This company is chaired by Shahjahan Mahmood, who was previously the chairman of the Bangladesh Telecommunication Regulatory Commission.
-The managing director of BCSCL is Md.
-Saiful Islam, Additional Secretary, Posts & Telecommunications Division, Bangladesh.
+Bangladesh Satellite Company Limited (BSCL) is a Bangladesh Government owned company formed with the aim to operate the country's first satellite, the Bangladesh Satellite-1.

 History

 Bangladesh Satellite Company Limited was established on 15 August 2017.
 The company had been authorized a capital of 50 billion BDT and paid capital of five billion BDT.
 The decision to form the company was approved at a Cabinet of Bangladesh meeting in July 2017.
-The company is owned and managed by the government of Bangladesh.
+The company is managed by SPARRSO which is the national space agency of Bangladesh.
 Currently there are in total 35 employees including Managing Director & Company Secretary.
-The Bangabandhu Satellite 1 was launched in a joint collaboration with French company, Thales Alenia Space.
+The Bangladesh Satellite-1 was launched in a joint collaboration with French company, Thales Alenia Space.
 It is the first satellite owned and operated by Bangladesh.
 Thales Alenia Space has built ground control stations in Gazipur and Rangamati Districts for the satellite operation.